CambridgeSportsAnalytics/prediction_engine_quickstart/README.md

 | endpoints/*.py | Endpoint-specific usage and response examples |
 | docs/api_specs/ | OpenAPI specs for each endpoint (JSON format) |

-## 🧊 Concurrency Notes for Cross-Platform Compatibility
+## 🧊 Concurrency Notes and Cross-Platform Compatibility

 This repository uses `from multiprocessing import freeze_support` to ensure cross-platform compatibility when using concurrency.
 This line is **required** on: